I am a licensed psychologist in Massachusetts, specializing in cognitive behavioral psychotherapy and Deaf

 I was, for 14 years, the unit clinical director and psychologist of a specialty Deaf psychiatric inpatient unit.
 I

 Inc. in Framingham, Mass.
-I am also an adjunct instructor at Assumption College in Worcester, Massachusetts,
+I was an adjunct instructor at Assumption College in Worcester, Massachusetts for a

-teaching several graduate counseling and psychiatric rehabilitation courses and an adjunct assistant professor
+decade, teaching several graduate counseling and psychiatric rehabilitation courses, and I am an adjunct

-of psychiatry at the University of Massachusetts Medical School in Worcester, Massachusetts.
-My publications
+assistant professor of psychiatry at the University of Massachusetts Medical School in Worcester, Massachusetts.

-(co-edited with Michael Harvey); Mental health care of Deaf people: A culturally affirmative approach (co-edited
+Mental health care of Deaf people: A culturally affirmative approach (Co-edited with Sanjay Gulati) Lawrence

-with Sanjay Gulati) and Cognitive behavioral therapy for Deaf and hearing persons with language and learning
+Cognitive behavioral therapy for Deaf and hearing persons with language and learning challenges.
+Routledge,

-Language deprivation and Deaf mental health, to be published by Routledge, probably in 2019.
+Language deprivation and Deaf mental health (Co-edited with Wyatte Hall), Routledge, 2019.